How do I create flared stairs and stairs with curved treads?

 For accurate placement, be sure that Object Snaps are enabled.

-Click the Select Objects button to select it, then click on each of the CAD lines drawn in step 3 and click the Delete edit button or press the Delete key on your keyboard.
+Using the Select Objects tool, click on each of the CAD lines drawn in Step 3 and Delete them.

 Select CAD> Arcs> Draw Arc from the menu, then click and drag an arc beginning on one CAD point and ending on the second one.